The Most Remarkable Missionary You’ve Never Heard Of

-Because of this fear many countries have said to the refugees, ‘You are not welcome here,’ leaving Muslim as well as Arab Christians abandoned and exiled, fearful of ever returning home, trapped in a life-changing limbo.
+Because of this fear, many countries have said to the refugees, ‘You are not welcome here,’ leaving not only Muslims but Arab Christians as well both abandoned and exiled, fearful of ever returning home, trapped in a life-changing limbo.

 Story after story is coming out of a church work in Germany recounting just that; using no real names, only initials–“A” was baptized, “C” received Jesus, and so on–I have personally read of the move of God changing the lives of these desperate people.